top of page

 Appendix 2E; Power Struggles within Your Personality

 Negotiation is not only a reality in social circles, but it also takes place within your soul.
 You negotiate with yourself on many levels.
 Should you believe this or that, go here or there, say something or nothing, be friendly or indifferent?
-These decisions stem from a struggle in determining who you are going to please with your decision; your lustful desires that drives instant gratification of self or your holy desires that drive long term gratification aimed at pleasing God.
+These decisions stem from a struggle in determining who you are going to please with your decision; your untamed desires that drive your instant gratification of self and people pleasing or your holy desires that drive long term gratification aimed at pleasing God first.
 To become aware that this struggle takes place is the first step in intentional decision making.

 Make choices today to create the reality you want to experience in the future.
 Be aware of who you are and which part of your personality you allow to influence your choices*.
-(God conscience or desire/self interest?
-Review the role of Conscience in section 1 the Art of Self-Mastery).
 Flex and temper your personality in order to achieve your vision and goals (see Appendix 2B, Appendix 2I, and Appendix 2D).
 Have a conversation with yourself and let faith, seasoned with Biblical logic, win the negotiation that takes place in your mind.
 Christianity believes in the knowledge of God to shape your thinking and decision-making, motivated by faith.

 MIND.png